What is my BUnetID?

 Are you planning to bring a laptop to campus?
 If so, we recommend that you protect your computer from viruses, spyware, compromised passwords, crashed hard drive, etc. Many of us have had a negative computing experience that could have been prevented.
 Often, when a computer system or account is left "unprotected," the resulting damage can affect others as well.
 By following a few simple guidelines, you can greatly increases your chances of avoiding problems of this type in the future.
 We have provided step-by-step instructions to secure your computer, install free anti-virus and spyware software, and ensure that your computer is secure on our network.

 Will it be necessary to bring my own computer when I am on campus?
 The Cullom Davis Library has a public lab with laptops, Windows and Macintosh desktop computers available for your use.
-For a complete list of computer labs available to students, visit the Computing Services website under resources/services.

 Interested in purchasing a laptop to bring with me to campus?
 Bradley has partnered with Dell, Apple and journeyEd software to offer educational discounts for hardware and software purchases.
 All students, faculty/staff and Alumni qualify for these exceptional discounts.
 An on-site service option is available if your purchase your computer through our Dell website.
 Go to our Campus Computer Sales Website for more information.
 You will see up to 12% discounts on Dell computers, and up to 80% discounts on software through journeyED.